kubernetes/minikube/docs/contributors/releasing_minikube.md

 To actually update the package, you should bump the version and update the sha512 checksum.
 You should also run `makepkg --printsrcinfo > .SRCINFO` to update the srcinfo file.
 You can edit this manually if you don't have `makepkg` on your machine.

-## Release Verification
+## Verification

 After you've finished the release, run this command from the release commit to verify the release was done correctly:
 `make check-release`.

 ## Update kubernetes.io docs

-If there are major changes, please send a PR upstream for this file https://github.com/kubernetes/kubernetes.github.io/blob/master/docs/getting-started-guides/minikube.md in order to keep the getting started guide up to date.
+If there are major changes, please send a PR to update the official setup guide: [Running Kubernetes Locally via Minikube](https://kubernetes.io/docs/setup/minikube/)